 10 Ways To Prevent Money From Destroying Your Marriage

 Money is one of the major causes of problems in a marriage.
 The statistic shows that most couples have more arguments over money than they do sex.
 Money issues are also responsible for 22% of all divorces, making it the third leading cause according to the Divorce Financial Analysis.
 Marriage is a commitment of two people working together as one.
-The lack of trust in marriage as cause more challenges when it comes to money.
+The lack of trust in marriage has caused more challenges when it comes to money.
 Our society creates the other big problem with the prenuptial agreement and separate bank accounts.
 Prenuptial agreement is against biblical teaching when it comes to marriage.
 In Marriage, you must work together as one.
 You are now in a lifetime partnership with the one you love.
-Here are some key reason to prevent money from destroying your marriage.
+Here are some key reasons to prevent money from destroying your marriage:

-Most of you have money problem long before you get married.
-You probably became a slave to money from you were in their teens, and that mentality followed you into your adult.
-I know using the word slave is strong but it is in the bible so I am going to stick with it.
-We are living in a culture that wants us to be a spending society rather than become business owners and investor.
+Most of you have money problems long before you get married.
+You probably became a slave to money from the time you were in your teens, and that mentality followed you into your adulthood.
+I know using the word slave is strong but it is in the bible, so I am going to stick with it.
+We are living in a culture that wants us to be a spending society rather than become business owners and investors.
 The bible says in Proverbs 22: 7 The rich rules over the poor, And the borrower becomes a slave to the lenders.
 Romans chapter 13:8 says, “Owe no man anything, but to love one another, for he that loveth another hath fulfilled the law” In marriage, we should be the master of our money not a slave to it.

 You must develop a good relationship with your money.
 If you do not respect money, it will never respect you.
 Money has no power without its user, and so the kind of relationship you have with money will determine how you use it.
 When you have a good relationship with money, you will value how you use it.
 God wants us to honor him with our money.
 Money attracts money, and most of you are a repellent to money and not attractive to it.
 The word of God says if we are faithful over a few things, God will make us ruler over many.
 His master replied, ‘Well done, good and faithful servant!
 You have been faithful with a few things; I will put you in charge of many things.
 Enter into the joy of your master!
 Matthew 25:23.
 God cannot make you ruler over many if you cannot take care of what he is blessing you with right now.
 God is not a Genie that you rub and get three wishes.
 God cannot be manipulated.
 He won’t give you more if you can’t handle the few.

-Understanding your spouse money mindset is critical to your financial success.
-No two person is on the same level playing field when it comes to money.
+Understanding your spouse’s money mindset is critical to your financial success.
+No two people are on the same-level-playing-field when it comes to money.
 I am good at handling my money, but my wife is better at it.
 She is strategic and systematic when it comes to money management.
 Well, that might be one of the main reasons she is an administrator for an accounting firm.
 When your spouse is worried because of your spending habit, it creates mistrust in the marriage as it pertains to money.
 When the money is funny, the love is funny too.

 At the end of 2015, the Federal Reserve released data on American credit card debt (this is called “revolving” debt, because you do not need to reapply for the loan), and the total came to $935.6 billion.

 My wife and I made a covenant years ago in our marriage that we would not co-sign for anyone when it comes to financing anything.
-This can damage the relationships, and I have seen it ruin marriages.
+This can damage relationships, and I have seen it ruin marriages.
 If you need me to co-sign for you, it means you are not qualified for the loan.
-Once I put my name next to yours, the debt automatically becomes mind.
-See I love my family and friend very much, but I love my wife and children more.
+Once I put my name next to yours, the debt automatically becomes mine.
+See I love my family and friends very much, but I love my wife and children more.
 In addition, I will not put their financial future in jeopardy because you did not learn to manage your money.
-Moreover, the truth is if you are a bad manager of your money me signing for you does not change the fact that you are a bad manager of your money.
-Give them what you can to help them financially put do not put your name next to theirs on any financial document.
+Moreover, the truth is if you are a bad manager of your money, me signing for you does not change the fact that you are a bad manager of your money.
+Give them what you can to help them financially, but do not put your name next to theirs on any financial document.

 We live in a society of the rich and the famous.
-A society in which prosperity must be achieve no matter the cost even if it cost you everything.
+A society in which prosperity must be achieved no matter the cost, even if it costs you everything.
 To have status, most people live above their means and eventually meet their demise.
-This is my personal definition of the word status “It is spending money that you don’t have to buy things that you can’t afford to impress people that you don’t even like.”
+This is my personal definition of the word status: “It is spending money that you don’t have to buy things that you can’t afford to impress people that you don’t even like.”
 Our society is very status driven.
-Do not be status driven be God driven, and financially freedom driven.
+Do not be status driven; be God driven, and financial freedom driven.
 Too many marriages allow money to control them instead of them controlling money.
-God did not create us to be slave’ to the dollar bill; He wants us to be good stewards of our money
+God did not create us to be slaves to the dollar bill.
+He wants us to be good stewards of our money.

-Don’t follow the Jones, the last time I check i heard in the news that they file for bankruptcy.
+Don’t follow the Joneses.
+The last time I checked, I heard in the news that they filed for bankruptcy.
 They lost everything.